Spatial Humanities Initiative

 Principal Investigator(s): Gisela Heffes

 Because the legacy of contemporary displaced Spanish and Latin American writers has yet to be fully addressed, there is a critical need to identify, study, and collect these literary works in an archive where they can be made available in an electronic format to everyone, from members of the public at large who want to read and analyze these works, to current and future scholars who want to both study and teach them.
-This work will serve as the scholarly platform for the creation of a cross-cultural literary archive that will enable humanities scholars of American, Latin American, and Spanish studies to explore this new wave of writers, plumbing the depths of their works and assessing its wider significance and relevance on the Americas.
+This work served as the scholarly platform for the creation of a cross-cultural literary archive that will enable humanities scholars of American, Latin American, and Spanish studies to explore this new wave of writers, plumbing the depths of their works, and assessing its wider significance and relevance on the Americas.

 The Electronic Vesalius

-Principal Investigator(s): John Mulligan
+Principal Investigator: John Mulligan

-Objectification: The Reappropriation of a Concept
+The Reappropriation of a Concept

 Principal Investigator(s): Neyran Turan; Andrea Ballestero